-Okay . . . scratch that one.
+Okay so . . . scratch that one.

-It wasn't what she'd been expecting.
+It wasn't at all what she'd been expecting.

 The cellar was well lit, done over in a light Tuscan style with the wine racks built into the walls.
 Dave even had a tasting area set up by the little mini kitchen.
 After the macho décor upstairs she'd been expecting something more gothic beneath the earth.
 Heavy beams and dark stone, but this was really nice.

 Once they were at the bottom of the stairs Hotch stopped and turned to look at the woman behind him.

 "Okay, tell me what happened."

 He could see that Emily looked uncomfortable and for a second he thought she wasn't going to tell him the story.
 But then she took a breath and cleared her throat before she began to very succinctly recap the upsetting portion of her last evening with Agent Brooks.

 It didn't take long.
 And when she got to the point where Brooks started asking about pictures, Hotch's brow darkened.
 And then he took note of the faint flush to Emily's cheeks and he felt his chest tighten that she'd been so vulnerable with someone like that.